nerdfactor/generated-rest/README.md

 		// [..]
 	}

-	// [more method to access relationships]
+	// [more methods to access relationships]
 }
 ```

 and exposes basic REST methods like list, get, create, replace, update and delete entities and its relationships.

-For a full example check out the [generated-rest example]().
+For a full example check out the [generated-rest example](https://github.com/nerdfactor/Generated-Example).

 ## Important Notice